Using Emotion Embeddings to Transfer Knowledge Between Emotions, Languages, and Annotation Formats: Experiments

 \subsection{Knowledge Transfer to New Emotions}

-We also assess \verb+Demux+'s ability to perform zero-shot emotion recognition by excluding emotions from SemEval E-c, one at a time.
+We also assess \textit{Demux}'s ability to perform zero-shot emotion recognition by excluding emotions from SemEval E-c, one at a time.
+We can predict unseen emotions since the final classifier maps embeddings to probabilities, agnostic to specific emotions.
 We choose \textit{anger}, \textit{joy}, \textit{pessimism}, and \textit{trust} to capture the change in accuracy across a wide spectrum of performance levels.
 In particular, \textit{joy} and \textit{trust} are the highest and lowest performing emotions, whereas \textit{anger} and \textit{pessimism} have relatively high and low scores, respectively.
 Results are presented in Table \ref{tab:emotion-zeroshot}.
-Again, we do notice a decrease in performance.
-However, the model can still predict these unseen emotions, especially those with which the original model was competent, whereas \textit{pessimism} deteriorates significantly.
+We notice a decrease in performance.
+However, the model can still predict these unseen emotions, especially those with which the original model was competent at.

 To remedy the decrease in performance, we experimented with freezing word embeddings in an effort to retain the relationships between emotions.
 We examine two alternatives, freezing the word embedding layer altogether, and freezing only the emotion word embeddings (including the novel emotions).
-Both techniques are also presented in Table \ref{tab:emotion-zeroshot}.
-In general, we find this decreases performance for the model, indicating \verb+Demux+ already competently captures relationships across emotions in its input.
+Results are also presented in Table \ref{tab:emotion-zeroshot}.
+We find this decreases performance for the model, indicating it already captured relationships across emotions in its input.